 Winter weather is no excuse to fizzle out on your workout routine even if you’re avoiding the outdoors.
-Apps like Pedolton, let you stream classes from the comfort of your home on demand.
+Programs like like this one, allow you to take classes from the comfort of your home on demand.

 31. Use Essential Oils

 There’s a reason that essential oils have been used for thousands of years.
 Essential oils can be used for everything from insomnia to improving energy.
-I even like use a lavender eucalyptus shower mist to my evening routine.
-Add some of these oils to your winter wellness routine and see what you think.
+I added a lavender eucalyptus shower mist to my evening routine and love it.

 32. Learn to Manage Stress

 The winter season and come with it’s own set of stressors.
 Use techniques like journaling, exercising or talking to a friend to get you through.
 Read this post for tips on stress relief tips for moms.

 33. Wash Your Hands

 Walking around with hand sanitizer is OK but, what’s even better than sanitizer is hand-washing using soap and water.
 To make sure your hands are thoroughly clean, be sure to sing the ABC’s (twice) all the way through while washing.

 In addition, make sure to moisturize your hands right after with a thick lotion like cocoa butter or coconut oil to prevent your hands from drying out.

 34. Avoid Eye Contact